Fair work and procurement

 We believe that a supplier's approach to fair work practices, including paying the real Living Wage, can have a positive impact on the quality of goods, works and services in a public contract.

 We expect public bodies to implement and promote Fair Work First in all relevant procurement processes.
-We expect suppliers delivering public contracts to adopt and demonstrate appropriate fair work practices, ensuring that these are delivered for all workers engaged on delivering the public contract
+We expect suppliers delivering public contracts to adopt and demonstrate appropriate fair work practices, for all workers engaged in delivering the public contract.

-The real Living Wage is a rate of pay which is enough to ensure that those receiving it can have an acceptable standard of living, and applies to all employees 18 and over.
+The real Living Wage is a rate of pay that is enough to ensure that those receiving it can have an acceptable standard of living, and applies to all employees 18 and over.

-It is a voluntary wage rate which is calculated by the Resolution Foundation and overseen by the Independent Living Wage Commission.
+It is a voluntary wage rate that is calculated by the Resolution Foundation and overseen by the Independent Living Wage Commission.
 The rate is reviewed annually by the Living Wage Foundation.

 Fair work procurement guidance

 We have published the following guidance covering fair work practices, including the Living Wage, in procurement:

 - statutory guidance on the use of Fair Work First requirements in procurement (chapter 5)

 - best practice guidance on addressing fair work practices, including the Living Wage, in procurement